Skin Tag Removal

 A. While there is no evidence that skin tag growth will increase at the removal site, certain people are more prone to skin tag growth.

 - Is a skin tag cancerous or tumorous?

 A. No. However, if it bleeds, grows or reveals multiple colors, this may be skin cancer and not a skin tag.

 - Can I get a skin tag from someone else?

 - Is skin tag removal covered by insurance?

 A. We recommend checking with your insurance provider first, as most will view this procedure as cosmetic, so it will often be self-pay.
 Please note, we now accept Medicaid.

 - I accidentally shaved my skin tag off.
 Is that okay?

 A. Yes.
 If the area bleeds apply pressure until it stops bleeding.

-At Midwest Express Clinic, we have the tools, skills and experience to remove skin tags so you can feel beautiful.
-No appointment is necessary to get rid of skin tags.
-You can visit one of our five Midwest Express Clinic locations.
+At Midwest Express Clinic urgent care, we have the tools, skills and experience to remove skin tags so you can feel beautiful.
+No appointment is necessary to get rid of skin tags at any of our five Midwest Express Clinic locations.